Stochastic semiclassical theory for non-equilibrium electron-phonon coupled systems: Equilibrium displacement in the frozen-phonon limit

 \section{Equilibrium displacement in the frozen-phonon limit}

-We are interested in the equilibrium value of the displacement $X$ that minimizes the total energy of a single impurity ~\eqref{hamilt_imp}, coupled with the bath $\Delta$ in Eq.~\eqref{spectrum_Delta}, in the adiabatic limit of frozen phonons.
-In this limit, we calculate the electronic energy for a fixed displacement $X$, and then minimize the total energy plus phonon elastic energy with respect to the parameter $X$.
+We are interested in the equilibrium value of the displacement $X$ that minimizes the total energy of a single impurity~\eqref{hamilt_imp}, coupled with the bath $\Delta$ in Eq.~\eqref{spectrum_Delta}, in the adiabatic limit of frozen phonons.
 The total energy is given by four contributions: the free phonon energy, the electronic kinetic energy, the electron-phonon interaction energy and, eventually, the on-site energy.
 The phonon energy, i.e., the expectation value of the third term in Eq.~\eqref{hamilt_imp} reads

 In the frozen phonon case, the momentum of the phonon is zero since the phonon is fixed at position $X$, so $E_{\text{ph}}=\frac{\Omega^2}{2}X^2$, where $X$ is now a parameter.
 Using the Keldysh formalism, the kinetic energy can be expressed as